decentraland/adr/content/ADR-164-quests.poc.md

 - The system should be able to send updates to subscribed users.
 - The system should be able to respond to Quests state requests.
 - The system should expose metrics related to the Quests.
+- The system should have a whitelist of external services it can call, for instance: Rewards.

 ### Workflows: User and quests interaction